About

 Hannah Nelson is a Licensed Professional Counselor and has been working with River City Advocacy for nine years.
 She received her Bachelor’s in Psychology from Lamar University and obtained her Masters in Counseling in 2013 from the University of Texas at San Antonio.
 Hannah has a passion for people and has been invested in River City Advocacy’s mission of providing compassionate, affordable mental health care since she walked in the door as a graduate intern in 2013.

-Nathan Hodge, LPC-A
+Nathan Hodge, MS, LPC

 Counselor